ThreesidesMarketing/Threesides-GravityForms-Tracking-Connector/readme.md

-# Gravity Forms and GA4 Tracking Connector
+# Threesides Gravity Forms Tracking Connector

 Plugin for Gravity Forms that allows you to collect GA4 tracking data for offline conversion tracking.